niklaushirt/k8s_training/fs-collector/public/coursecatalog/KUB02 Kubernetes Labs.md

 	To verify that you're running "v2" of guestbook, look at the title of the page, it should now be `Guestbook - v2`

+   Hint
+   If the page doesn’t show the V2 label reload the webpage without caching - ususlly done by holding SHIFT and reload.
+   Otherwise empty the browser cache.

 5. If you want to undo your latest rollout, use:
   ```